 The website also has a The Puppy Steps Programme Gallery of most of the puppies with their handlers being presented with their certificate and rosettes for you all to admire.

-I would like to thank Julie, the other Puppy Trainer, for her support with The Puppy Steps Programme.
+I would like to thank Lisa, the other Puppy Trainer, for her support with The Puppy Steps Programme.
 Also I want to thanks to Sharon who steps in (usually at very short notice) to help out with the puppy class when needed.
 We all enjoy the challenge of working with this rewarding group and thanks also go to all puppies and handlers who offer us the opportunities to learn more about GSDs and puppies in particular.
 We look forward to another successful year of The Puppy Steps Programme.

 Sue (puppy trainer).